ncatlab/nlab-content/pages/1/8/6/7/17681/content.md

 ##Idea

 A **monad transformer** is a type constructor which takes a [[monad]] as an argument and returns a monad as a result.
+The concept is typically treated in the literature on [[monad (in computer science)|monads in computer science]].

-Monad transformers typically derive from ordinary monads and allow a modular composition, so that the action on the identity monad of the associated transform $M T$ of a monad $M$ is equivalent to $M$.
+Monad transformers generally derive from ordinary monads and allow a modular composition, so that the action on the identity monad of the associated transform $M T$ of a monad $M$ is equivalent to $M$.

 ##References